enkidevs/curriculum/javascript/react/introduction-to-hooks/why-were-hooks-needed.md

 ---
 ## Revision

-Which of the following does not represent a method of "attaching" reusable behavior to a component?
+Which of the following represents a method of "attaching" reusable behavior to a component?

 ???

+* hooks
 * pure components
-* render props
-* hooks
+* nested functions
-* higher-order components
+* class components